Cybersecurity

 • Systematic responses based on a study of potential impacts affecting Aozora and related risks

-Security training for officers and employees
+Security training for employees

 • Improve ability to identify suspicious emails and ability to respond when opening them through targeted email training